 Form: Subject + Get + Person + To + Verb

-This construction usually means “to convince to do something” or “to trick someone into doing something.”
+This construction usually means “to convince someone to do something” or “to trick someone into doing something.”

 We couldn’t get him to sign the agreement.

 Form: Subject + Make + Person + Base Form of Verb

 This construction means “to force someone to do something”.